-+ [p.
-177] "there was a beet stuck on the end of it"
+-[p.
+177] "there was a beet stuck on the end of it" See the annotation for p.
+68.

-+ [p.
+- [p.
 178] "Morporkia"

 Compare Victorian-era illustrations of Britannia and Columbia, depictions of state-gods for the United Kingdom and United States, respectively.